-5.3.1.
+- 5.3.1.
 On this basis, the College expects students to attend ALL classes, and requires attendance to be taken and recorded in all scheduled course sessions.
-Mandatory course sessions may take place on or off campus, in classrooms, laboratories and workshops, and at different times of the day or evening, as specified in the course syllabus or other course materials distributed to students.

-- 5.3.2.
-Notwithstanding the expectation that students will attend all classes for which they are registered, the College accepts that perfect attendance may not always be achievable; however, as graduate courses are organized in large blocks of time, it is college policy that two unexcused absences in the same course will result in automatic failure of the course. - 5.3.3.
+Mandatory course sessions may take place on or off campus, in classrooms, laboratories and workshops, and at different times of the day or evening, as specified in the course syllabus or other course materials distributed to students. - 5.3.2.
+Notwithstanding the expectation that students will attend all classes for which they are registered, the College understands that circumstances may require an absence However, as graduate courses are organized in large blocks of time, it is college policy that two unexcused absences in the same course will result in automatic failure of the course. - 5.3.3.
 An absence from a class session does not exempt a student from the completion of all missed academic work, and for covering the material delivered in any missed class session. - 5.3.4.
 Faculty are responsible for reporting absences to the Student Learning Coordinator.